Blog · arXiv Analysis · Last reviewed June 24, 2026

 The paper's Tool Framing category is important because it shows that an attacker does not always need to replace the legitimate workflow.
 A malicious tool can be made to look like a routine helper, a compliance step, a preflight check, or a harmless read-only operation.
 The model is then being steered through its interpretation of the registry.

 This connects directly to tool servers as trust boundaries and Model Context Protocol.
+The MCP tools specification already says clients must treat tool annotations as untrusted unless they come from trusted servers.
+WebMCP raises the same problem inside the page.
 A tool registry should not be treated as a neutral list that the model can read and rank freely.
 It is part of the authorization and provenance layer.

 The Third-Party Script Problem